syncfusion-content/windowsforms-docs/WindowsForms/CodedUI/codedUI.md

 ## Creating Coded UI Project

 CUIT should contain the coded UI test project.
-When your application does not contain the CUIT project, create a new project.
+When the Application does not contain the CUIT project, create a new project.

 ![](GettingStarted_Images/CreatingTestApplication.png)